 This beer can be made using either ale or lager yeast.
-It can be brewed with 30 to 75 percent malted wheat, and hop rates may be low to medium.
+It can be brewed with 30 to 75 percent malt wheat, and hop rates may be low to medium.
 Fruity-estery aroma and flavor are typical but at low levels; however, phenolic, clove-like characteristics should not be perceived.
 Color is dark amber to dark brown, and the body should be light to medium in character.
 Roasted malts are optionally evident in aroma and flavor with a low level of roast malt astringency acceptable when appropriately balanced with malt sweetness.
 Roast malts may be evident as a cocoa/chocolate or caramel character.
 Aromatic toffee-like, caramel, or biscuit-like characters may be part of the overall flavor/aroma profile.
 Diacetyl should not be perceived.
 Because this style is intended to be served with yeast the character should portray a full yeasty mouthfeel and appear hazy to very cloudy.
 Chill haze is acceptable.
 Yeast flavor and aroma should be low to medium but not overpowering the balance and character of malt and hops.
-During registration brewers may specify pouring instructions, choosing normal pouring, quiet pouring, intentional rousing or not rousing yeast.
+During registration brewers will specify pouring instructions, choosing normal pouring, quiet pouring, intentional rousing or not rousing yeast.
+Entries will be presented during judging as specified by entering brewer.